-Mobile devices, including smartphones and tablets, are increasingly used as innovative tools in construction project delivery, documentation, and inspection.
+Consumer-grade mobile devices, including smartphones, tablets, peripheral devices, and Rovers, are increasingly used as innovative tools in construction project delivery, documentation, and inspection.
 Advancements in camera technology combined with increased accuracy in geolocation, graphical displays, and LiDAR abilities provide a very powerful engineering/construction technology that is also widely accessible and used by most construction professionals on jobsites.
-A sample of mobile device applications that can be utilized by construction professionals include digitalized documents; geolocation of data; augmented reality with engineering precession; capturing 3D images of as-built conditions through built-in LiDAR cameras; access to inspection history; and, improved communications.
+A sample of mobile device applications that can be utilitized by construction professionals include: digitalized documents; geolocation of data; augmented reality with engineering precession; capturing 3D images of as-built conditions through built-in LiDAR cameras; object recognition through AI; viewing of 3-D models; access to inspection history; connecting QA results to the model; data storage, object recognition, and feature extraction methods; and, improved communications.

 Information to be gathered includes (but is not limited to):

-• Specific mobile device technologies (e.g., LiDAR, augmented reality, cellular cameras, and digital display of 3D graphical models) being utilized by inspectors;
+· Specific mobile device technologies (e.g., lidar, augmented reality, cellular cameras, and digital display of 3D graphical models) being utilitized by inspectors;

-• Cost implications for using mobile devices (e.g., capital replacement, operational costs, costs of protective cases);
+· Cost implications for using mobile devices (e.g., capital replacement, software licenses, operational costs, costs of protective cases);

-• Barriers and challenges (e.g., connectivity) associated with using mobile devices for construction and inspection.
+· Barriers and challenges (e.g., connectivity, data security, training, mobile device management, application administration) associated with using mobile devices for construction and inspection.

 Information will be gathered through a literature review, a survey of state DOTs, and follow-up interviews with selected agencies for the development of case examples.
 Information gaps and suggestions for research to address those gaps will be identified.